Competitive Enterprise Institute: Energy and environment

-Academic research has identified CEI as one of the Conservative think tanks funded to overturn the environmentalism of the 1960s, central to promoting climate change denial.
+Academic research has identified CEI as one of the think tanks funded to overturn the environmentalism of the 1960s, central to promoting climate change denial.
 It was involved in assisting the anti-environmental climate change policy of the George W. Bush administration.
-CEI promotes environmental policies based on limited government regulation and property rights and rejects what it calls "global warming alarmism".
-The organization's largest program, the Center for Energy and Environment, focuses on energy policy, chemical risk policy, Clean Air Act regulation, land and water regulation, the Endangered Species Act, and private conservation policies.
+CEI promotes environmental policies based on limited government regulation and property rights, rejects what it calls "global warming alarmism", and denies the science of climate change.

 CEI is an opponent of government action by the Environmental Protection Agency that would require limits on greenhouse gas emissions.
-It favors free-market environmentalism, and supports the idea that market institutions are more effective in protecting the environment than is government.
-CEI President Kent Lassman wrote on the organization's blog that, "there is no debate about whether the Earth's climate is warming", that "human activities very likely contribute to that warming", and that "this has long been the CEI's position".
-In March 1992, CEI's founder Fred Smith said of anthropogenic climate change: "Most of the indications right now are it looks pretty good.
+It favors free-market environmentalism and supports the idea that market institutions are more effective in protecting the environment than is government.
+In 2016, CEI president Kent Lassman wrote on the organization's blog that, "there is no debate about whether the Earth's climate is warming", that "human activities very likely contribute to that warming", and that "this has long been the CEI's position".
+In March 1992, CEI's founder Fred Smith said of global warming: "Most of the indications right now are it looks pretty good.
 Warmer winters, warmer nights, no effects during the day because of clouding, sounds to me like we're moving to a more benign planet, more rain, richer, easier productivity to agriculture."

 In May 2006, CEI's global warming policy activities attracted attention as it embarked upon an ad campaign with two television commercials.
 These ads promote carbon dioxide as a positive factor in the environment and argue that global warming is not a concern.
 One ad focuses on the message that CO2 is misrepresented as a pollutant, stating that "it's essential to life.
 We breathe it out.
 Plants breathe it in...
 They call it pollution.
 We call it life."
 The other states that the world's glaciers are "growing, not melting... getting thicker, not thinner."
 It cites Science articles to support its claims.
 However, the editor of Science stated that the ad "misrepresents the conclusions of the two cited Science papers... by selective referencing".
 The author of the articles, Curt Davis, director of the Center for Geospatial Intelligence at the University of Missouri, said CEI was misrepresenting his previous research to inflate their claims.
 "These television ads are a deliberate effort to confuse and mislead the public about the global warming debate," Davis said.

 In 2009, CEI's director of energy and global warming policy told The Washington Post, "The only thing that's been demonstrated to reduce emissions is economic collapse".
 In 2014, CEI sued the White House Office of Science and Technology Policy over a video that linked the polar vortex to climate change.